flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 {--

-**Currently experimental is undergoing updates that are not 100% ready for public use.
+**Currently experimental is undergoing updates that can break the aircraft and is not 100% ready for public use.
+All previous features have been moved to our development version.
 Please see below for features planned for testing.**

 --}